XcalableMP/manual/en/distribute.rst

    !$xmp distribute t(gblock(W)) onto p

-Array W is a mapping array which is used for irregular data distribution.
+Array W is a mapping array which is used for an irregular data distribution.
 W[k]/W(k) elements will be allocated on node p(k).
 The user can specify special type of data distribution explicitly by using mapping arrays (e.g. distribution of triangular matrix).